-Study UK is delivered by the British Council and is the UK’s national campaign to promote the UK as a first-choice study destination to students all over the world.
-Study UK is delivered in partnership with the UK government’s GREAT Britain campaign, which encourages people to visit, invest, and study in the UK.
+Study UK, by the British Council, is the UK’s national campaign to promote the UK as a first-choice study destination to students all over the world, and works in partnership with the UK government’s GREAT Britain campaign, which encourages people to visit, invest, and study in the UK.

 Note that these events are externally organised and not all of the participating universites are partners of Trier University.

 The Department of English Studies has partner institutions in a variety of countries (see map below).
 Not all of the countries are English-speaking but all universities offer interesting academic perspectives for your studies (classes in English!) as well as contributing to your personal development.
 This page gives you information about our partner institutions who particpate in Erasmus+, where you can benefit from the funding and support provided by the programme.